REYKJAVIK, VIK AND THINGVELLIR NATIONAL PARK

 - Visit to a Geothermal Bakery

 *Note: Sighting cannot be guaranteed, and the scheduled excursion from Reykjavik might be rescheduled locally due to weather conditions in order to maximize the chances of seeing the northern lights.
 You will also have an excellent opportunity in the remote Vik area in the countryside of South Iceland to see them.

-- Round-trip, nonstop flight on Icelandair from the New York (JFK)** (passengers may also book this tour without flights)
+- Round-trip, nonstop flight on Icelandair from New York (JFK)** (passengers may also book this tour without flights)

 - Airfare taxes, fees & fuel surcharges

 - Accommodations at centrally-located, Scandinavian-style hotels (simple)

 - 8 meals: 6 breakfasts (B) and 2 dinners (D)

 **Note: Icelandair does not provide meal service on this flight.

 Find your special women-only tour experiences in bold in the itinerary below.